hgranlund/passport-keycloak-bearer/README.md

   Whether you want to use `req` as the first parameter in the verify callback.
 See section 5.1.1.3 for more details.

 * `loggingLevel`  (Optional - Default: 'warn')

-  Logging level. 'info', 'warn' or 'error'.
+  Logging level. 'debug', 'info', 'warn' or 'error'.

+* `customLogger`  (Optional)

+  Custom logging instance.
+It must be able to log the following types: 'debug', 'info', 'warn' and 'error'.

 #### Authenticate Requests